jmahlman/jmahlman.github.io/_posts/2023-11-28-running-audit-and-remdiation-on-multiple-os.md

 ## Getting Started

 The only thing you need to have to set this up is a Jamf instance, mSCP scripts **for each OS** you want to manage, and highly recommend having a an extension attribute for showing the count of mSCP findings ([Jamf Compliance Editor](https://trusted.jamf.com/docs/establishing-compliance-baselines) will create one for you if you don't have one).
 The extension attribute will be used for the smart group for remediation policies so you're not running that every day.
-If you need the extension attribute; here it is, I have removed the Jamf header:
+If you need the extension attribute; here it is, I have removed the Jamf header because it's too long (but know this is a Jamf script from JCE):

 ### Extension Attribute: compliance-FailedResultsCount.sh